dbcook/cave-servo/README.md

 ### MaxPCB4 Assembly

-When building up the boards it's good to get a batch of 8-pin header sockets.
+When building up the boards it's good to buy a batch of 8-pin header sockets.
 You need to install 10 of them and it's a PITA to have to cut that many down to length.
 The sockets are tough to cut cleanly without losing a pin and ending up with a useless 7-pin socket strip.
 You can also get pre-made 24-pin header sockets for the Teensy.

 I've eliminated several of the connectors from the stock MaxPCB4 design, including the round DC power input (they fall out easily), the RJ12 for the ST4
 (obsolescent and I need 7 pins anyway), the RJ45's for the servo/stepper connections (using terminal blocks instead), the DB15 (multiple issues),